chms7/k423/doc/k423_core.md

 ### PCU (Pipeline Control Unit)

-- When receiving `branch_taken` signal from MEM Stage, flush pipe of IF/ID, ID/EX and EX/MEM.
+- When receiving `branch_taken` signal from WB Stage, flush pipe of IF/ID, ID/EX and EX/WB.
 - When load-use harzard occurs, stall pipe of PC, IF/ID, ID/EX.

 ## Interface